Business & Tax

 A business license is typically about permission to operate, while other items serve different roles:

-• EIN — a tax identification number in the United States
+• EIN — a U.S. tax identification number

-• VAT number — a tax registration identifier used in VAT systems
+• VAT number — used in value-added tax systems

-• GSTIN — a Goods and Services Tax registration number in India
+• GSTIN — a tax registration number in India

-• Company registration numbers — identifiers assigned when a business is legally formed
+• Company registration numbers — identifiers assigned when a business is formed

 Where Business Licensing Is Common

-• Operating in regulated industries such as healthcare, finance, or transportation
+• Operating in regulated industries such as healthcare or transportation

 • Running restaurants, construction services, or trade-based businesses

-• Participating in government contracts or procurement processes
+• Participating in regulated contracts or procurement processes

 Why Licensing Requirements Exist